Juvenile Defense Lawyer Scott County, MO

 What Are the Different Types of Juvenile Crimes in Scott County and Throughout Missouri?

-- Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+- Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

 - Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.
+These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.

 - Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
-To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in serious cases, detention.
+This charge must be proven to have been purposeful and, similar to shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in serious cases.

 - Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
-Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

 - Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
 The Juvenile Division can’t handle cases beyond that age.
-Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.
+Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.

-- Unlawful Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
+- Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.

 Who Decides if a Juvenile Can Be Tried as an Adult in Scott County, MO?